Food Anxiety and Social Events

 What is Food Anxiety?

-Food anxiety is a type of anxiety that manifests as a deep concern over the effects of food on the body.
-The stress can take many forms, including concerns about calories, weight gain, or being judged by others for what one is eating.
+Food anxiety is not an official medical condition, but the term describes a type of distress concerning the effects of food on the body.
+Stress can manifest in many ways, including focusing on calories, weight gain, or being judged by others for what one is eating.

-Some people with food anxiety also fear certain food textures, and worry about possible allergic reactions or choking.
+Some people with food anxiety also fear certain food textures and worry about possible allergic reactions or choking.
+However, these more specific fears are often connected to an eating disorder called avoidant/restrictive food intake disorder (ARFID).1

 What Causes Food Anxiety?

-Food anxiety is an aspect of many different eating disorders, but specific concerns about food or eating socially can stem from a number of different places.
+Food anxiety is frequently a symptom—and even a driving factor—of eating disorders, but concerns about food or eating at social events can stem from a number of different places.

 Individuals with sensory processing disorders can also struggle with food anxiety and social events.
-Smells, textures, and even colors can become overwhelming for these people, and make a negative impact on the eating experience.
+Smells, textures, and even colors can become overwhelming for these people and have a negative impact on the eating experience.1

 Food Anxiety Symptoms